 Subrogation is the right for an insurer to pursue a third party that caused an insurance loss to the insured.
 This is done as a means of recovering the amount of the claim paid to the insured for the loss.
-A receivable for subrogation is recognized in other receivables when the liability is settled and the Company has the right to receive future cash flow from the third party.
+A receivable or subrogation is recognized nother receivable when the liability is settled and the Company has the right to receive future cash flow from the third party.